Melanoma & Skin Cancer Program

-The UCSF Melanoma and Skin Cancer Program provides advanced care for patients with all stages of melanoma, from early-stage melanomas to advanced metastatic cancer, as well as other types of skin cancer.
-These include squamous cell carcinomas, basal cell carcinomas and Merkel cell carcinomas.
-We also care for patients who are at higher risk of developing melanoma due to their family history, genetic mutations or having many abnormal moles.
-Our team includes dermatologists, medical and surgical oncologists, radiation oncologists and dermatopathologists, all of whom specialize in the diagnosis and treatment of skin cancer.
+The UCSF Melanoma and Skin Cancer Program provides specialized care for patients with all stages of melanoma, from early-stage growths to advanced metastatic cancer, as well as for patients who are healthy but at higher risk of the disease due to family history, genetic mutations or having many abnormal moles.
+We also care for patients with other types of skin cancer, including squamous cell, basal cell and Merkel cell carcinomas.

-Our program is part of the UCSF Helen Diller Family Comprehensive Cancer Center, designated a comprehensive cancer center by the National Cancer Institute since 1999.
-This designation recognizes centers that provide full-spectrum, cutting-edge cancer care.
+Our program is part of the UCSF Helen Diller Family Comprehensive Cancer Center, designated a comprehensive cancer center by the National Cancer Institute.
+This designation recognizes centers that provide full-spectrum, state-of-the-art cancer care.

-We perform skin exams using dermatoscopes, handheld instruments that allow us to distinguish cancerous lesions from noncancerous lesions with greater accuracy.
-We may also use digital dermoscopic photography – photographs taken with the dermatoscope – to closely track suspicious lesions over time.
+Our program emphasizes early diagnosis, because the earlier a skin cancer is detected, the greater the likelihood of successful treatment.
+We perform skin exams using dermatoscopes, handheld instruments that help us to distinguish cancerous lesions from noncancerous lesions with greater accuracy than eyes alone.
+We may also use digital dermoscopic photography (taking images with the dermatoscope) to closely track suspicious lesions over time.

 Our locations